-On July 3rd, 1902, The Seattle Daily Times wrote, "In all the criminal lore of the country there is no record equal to that of Harry Tracy for cold-blooded nerve, desperation and thirst for crime.
+On July 3rd, 1902, The Seattle Daily Times wrote, "In all the criminal lore of the country there is no record equal to that of Harry Tracy for cold-blooded nerve, desperation, and thirst for crime.
 Jesse James, compared with Tracy, is a Sunday school teacher."

-He is said to have run with Butch Cassidy, and by the time he'd reached adulthood he was actively taking part in acts of robbery and theft.
+He is said to have run with Butch Cassidy, and by the time he'd reached adulthood, he was actively taking part in acts of robbery and theft.
 But as many who've read about him know that he was a killer who enjoyed killing.

-About now you're thinking, he sounds like a bad hombre but not as bad as some.
+About now, you're thinking, he sounds like a bad hombre but not as bad as some.
 So what makes me say he was the Devil incarnate?
-Well, it has to do with what he did in July of 1902.
+Well, that has to do with what he did in July of 1902.
 You see, unlike most prison escapees who want to get as far away from the law as possible, that wasn't the case for Harry Tracy.
 In fact, he did the opposite and actually set up an ambush just to kill more lawmen.